 Sweet Potato Plants are a great vegetable to grow in the warmer southern U.S. but you can also grow them in the northern zones with a warm summer and some tricks to warm the bed up.

 Some of the best varieties to grow in cooler weather are Beauregard, Georgia Jet, and Porto Rico.

-How to Grow Sweet Potatoes from Slips
+How to Grow Sweet Potato Plants from Slips

 From one organic sweet potato, you can get lots of starts for planting without having to buy them.

 Go to the store to purchase your favorite organic sweet potato.
 The reason for buying an organic sweet potato is that the others may have been sprayed with a sprouting inhibitor to prevent them from sprouting.
 You want to make sure yours will sprout.

 To keep them from rotting you need 4 500 mg vitamin “C” pills ground up in a blender with enough water to cover your sweet potato. once you have this blended up you want to pour it into a container that you can cover the sweet potato for about 15-30 minutes to soak in.
 This will help to reduce the chance of the sweet potato rotting.